 These times are correct as of late 2016; double-check the bus timetables still match my descriptions, and double-check the train times on Hyperdia (a hyphen is necessary for both Seibu-Chichibu and, for some reason, Okutama (i.e. Oku-tama) when searching on Hyperdia).
 See here for how to use Hyperdia.

 Have you climbed Kumotoriyama?
 Which route did you take?
 Do you have any questions?
 Leave a comment below!

 Airbnb’s also a great option in Tokyo, if you’ve never used it before you can get a 30 dollar discount if you sign up with this link*

-If you’re looking for something a bit more easygoing than Mt Kumotori, click here for some more hiking ideas in the Tokyo area.
-For further Japan hiking inspiration, check out my guide to hiking in Kyoto and see this great blog and this one (also see my pages on hiking in Taipei and hiking in Seoul)
+For some other hikes in and around Tokyo see here, and check out my guide to hiking in Kyoto.
+For further Japan hiking inspiration, check out this great blog and this one (also see my pages on hiking in Taipei and hiking in Seoul)